Master Moisturizing: Combination Skin Tutorial

 Look for these ingredients in your **hydrating face cream**:

-• **Hyaluronic acid** - pulls moisture from the air without adding heaviness • **Niacinamide** - helps regulate oil production whilst maintaining hydration • **Ceramides** - strengthen your skin barrier across all zones • **Glycerin** - lightweight humectant that works well for all skin types • **Salicylic acid** - gentle exfoliation for T-zone without over-drying • **Zinc oxide** - provides **pore-minimising** benefits without clogging
+• **Hyaluronic acid** - known to attract moisture without adding heaviness • **Niacinamide** - may help with oil regulation whilst maintaining hydration • **Ceramides** - strengthen your skin barrier across all zones • **Glycerin** - lightweight humectant that works well for all skin types • **Salicylic acid** - gentle exfoliation for T-zone without over-drying • **Zinc oxide** - provides **pore-minimising** benefits without clogging

 Ingredients to Avoid